simeonpashley/simeonpashley.github.io/_posts/2024-12-31-generative-ai-predictions.md

 ### 4. **AI-Driven Coding Will Become Mainstream**

 AI tools like GitHub Copilot and Amazon CodeWhisperer will no longer be seen as optional.
 By 2025, they will become foundational in coding workflows, enhancing productivity and minimising errors.
-Insights from *10 Surprising Lessons for Developers Using AI Coding Assistants* highlight the importance of mastering prompts and leveraging AI strengths for streamlined development【54†source】.
+Insights from *10 Surprising Lessons for Developers Using AI Coding Assistants* highlight the importance of mastering prompts and leveraging AI strengths for streamlined development.

 **Key Indicator of Success:** Sentiment in engineering media recognises AI tools as essential to modern development processes.